 1. Keep Track of Vendor Information

 Facilities should keep detailed vendor records in a centralized location.
 Most locations rely directly or indirectly on facility management software, which allows for paperless workflows and makes it possible to sort and organize information as needed.
+This especially helps when it comes to benchmarking your facility management vendors, as well.

 While a single, small facility may be able to manage vendor and work order information in spreadsheets, facility management software is a better choice for larger facilities or multiple locations.
 Rather than comparing software packages, an organization can more easily and quickly achieve best practices by entirely outsourcing facility and vendor management.